yuyln/Overdamped-Particles-Pinning/README.md

 The last term is the temperature effect, it is modeled using random kicks in the particle position, and we use a distribuition such that <img src="svgs/41d1475bd1f4d4c7c638e2034f307782.svg?invert_in_darkmode" align=middle width=77.3644806pt height=27.94539330000001pt/>.

 I used many molecular dynamics technics for optimization, such as subboxes, mirror boxes, lookup tables.
-However, if you have any further optimization, please send me a [email](mailto:jc.souza@unesp.br)
+However, if you have any further optimization, please send me an [email](mailto:jc.souza@unesp.br)

 Any overdamped particle can be simulated using this code, with minor or no, changes.